JDASoftwareGroup/jdatech.github.io/_posts/2019-10-11-hunting-down-a-dask-bug.markdown

 finally put it in production.

-This is a story about how subtle bugs can manifest themselves after months of having a technology in production, and how tricky it can be to track them down.
+This is a story about how subtle bugs can manifest themselves after months of having a software deployed in production, and how tricky it can be to track them down.

 ## The setup

-We are currently in the process of adopting [Dask/Distributed](https://distributed.dask.org) for distributed computing and are using it, among other things, to work with data in flat files on BLOB storage (cf.
-[Introducing Kartothek - Consistent parquet table management powered by Apache Arrow and Dask](https://tech.jda.com/introducing-kartothek/).)
+We are currently in the process of adopting [Dask/Distributed](https://distributed.dask.org) for distributed computing and are using it, among other things, to work with data in flat files on BLOB storage (see [Introducing Kartothek - Consistent parquet table management powered by Apache Arrow and Dask](https://tech.jda.com/introducing-kartothek/).)
 A typical use case we have for Dask/Distributed is reading a collection of flat files,